sdiehl28/baseball-analytics/README.md

 * **cwevent** produces a CSV file with a row per play (aka event)
 * **cwdaily** produces a CSV file with a row per player per game
-* **cwgame** produces a CSV file with team stats per game
+* **cwgame** produces a CSV file with a row per game

-Having both data sets available allows for queries such as what was the longest hitting streak for all players who earned in the top 10% of salary that year.
+Having both Lahman and Retrosheet data allows for queries such as what was the longest hitting streak for all players who earned in the top 10% of salary that year.

 The purpose of data wrangling is to make data analysis easier and more efficient.
 The 50+ data consistency tests would have been much more difficult to write had the data not been wrangled first.